jenwo98/cloud-intelligence-dashboards-framework/README.md

 ## Deployment Steps
 There are several ways we can deploy dashboards:
-1. Using cid-cmd tool from command line
+1. Using cid-cmd tool from the command line
 1. [CloudFormation Template](./cfn-templates/cid-cfn.yml) using cid-cmd tool in Amazon Lambda.
 (Recommended)

 Please refer to the deployment documentation [here](https://docs.aws.amazon.com/guidance/latest/cloud-intelligence-dashboards/deployment-in-global-regions.html).